go-risk-it/go-risk-it/docs/progress.md

 - [ ] Figure out how to determine whose turn it is in a game

 **Server: Deserialization**
-- [ ] Byte-array to JSON conversion and vice-versa
+- [x] Byte-array to JSON conversion and vice-versa
+- [ ] Message handler component with message structs

 **Server: Logic**
 - [ ] Game logic